zadarastorage/zadara-examples/k8s/eksd/README.md

 * EBS CSI requires modifying the [udev service](https://manpages.ubuntu.com/manpages/jammy/man7/udev.7.html), allowing API calls to be made upon new volume attachment
 * Upgraded zCompute clouds must have at least one AWS-compatible VolumeType API Alias (io1 / io2 / gp2 / gp3 / sc1 / st1 / standard / sbp1 / sbg1) to be available for provisioning (fresh 23.08 installations have them OOTB)
 * EKS-D cluster name (set by the `environment` variable as mentioned below) must be unique for the account
+* The deployment will create a bastion VM with port 22 (SSH) exposed to the world (and EKS-D nodes with port 22 exposed to the bastion) - you may want to limit the exposure, stop or even terminate the bastion VM post-deployment
+* The Cluster Autoscaler might also scale-down the control-plane ASG, so make sure to use min=max=desired for the ASG capacity (default is 1)

 ## Prerequisites: zCompute
 * Storage: